canonic-epicure/JooseX-CPS/README.md

 The control flow, defined with the `TRY/CATCH/FINALLY` will not start immediately.
 To start it, call the `NOW` method of the continuation.

 Arguments to `NOW` will become the arguments to the initial statement (see the example above).

+Alternatively, there is a `andTHEN` method of the continuation (not related to parallel flow).
+Its equivalent to `.THEN().NOW()`.
+Note, that when using this method the `NOW` method will be called w/o arguments.

 Nesting